Translation (biology)

 In prokaryotes (bacteria and archaea), translation occurs in the cytosol, where the large and small subunits of the ribosome bind to the mRNA.
-In eukaryotes, translation occurs in the cytoplasm or across the membrane of the endoplasmic reticulum in a process called co-translational translocation.
-In co-translational translocation, the entire ribosome/mRNA complex binds to the outer membrane of the rough endoplasmic reticulum (ER) and the new protein is synthesized and released into the ER; the newly created polypeptide can be stored inside the ER for future vesicle transport and secretion outside the cell, or immediately secreted.
+In eukaryotes, translation occurs in the cytoplasm or across the membrane of the endoplasmic reticulum through a process called co-translational translocation.
+In co-translational translocation, the entire ribosome–mRNA complex binds to the outer membrane of the rough endoplasmic reticulum (ER), and the new protein is synthesized and released into the ER; the newly created polypeptide can be immediately secreted or stored inside the ER for future vesicle transport and secretion outside the cell.

-Many types of transcribed RNA, such as transfer RNA, ribosomal RNA, and small nuclear RNA, do not undergo translation into proteins.
+Many types of transcribed RNA, such as tRNA, ribosomal RNA, and small nuclear RNA, do not undergo a translation into proteins.

-A number of antibiotics act by inhibiting translation.
+Several antibiotics act by inhibiting translation.
 These include anisomycin, cycloheximide, chloramphenicol, tetracycline, streptomycin, erythromycin, and puromycin.
-Prokaryotic ribosomes have a different structure from that of eukaryotic ribosomes, and thus antibiotics can specifically target bacterial infections without any harm to a eukaryotic host's cells.
+Prokaryotic ribosomes have a different structure from that of eukaryotic ribosomes, and thus antibiotics can specifically target bacterial infections without harming a eukaryotic host's cells.

 Basic mechanisms

-The basic process of protein production is addition of one amino acid at a time to the end of a protein.
+The basic process of protein production is the addition of one amino acid at a time to the end of a protein.
 This operation is performed by a ribosome.
-A ribosome is made up of two subunits, a small subunit and a large subunit.
-These subunits come together before translation of mRNA into a protein to provide a location for translation to be carried out and a polypeptide to be produced.
-The choice of amino acid type to add is determined by an mRNA molecule.
-Each amino acid added is matched to a three nucleotide subsequence of the mRNA.
+A ribosome is made up of two subunits, a small subunit, and a large subunit.
+These subunits come together before the translation of mRNA into a protein to provide a location for translation to be carried out and a polypeptide to be produced.
+The choice of amino acid type to add is determined by a messenger RNA (mRNA) molecule.
+Each amino acid added is matched to a three-nucleotide subsequence of the mRNA.
 For each such triplet possible, the corresponding amino acid is accepted.
 The successive amino acids added to the chain are matched to successive nucleotide triplets in the mRNA.
-In this way the sequence of nucleotides in the template mRNA chain determines the sequence of amino acids in the generated amino acid chain.
+In this way, the sequence of nucleotides in the template mRNA chain determines the sequence of amino acids in the generated amino acid chain.

-Addition of an amino acid occurs at the C-terminus of the peptide and thus translation is said to be amine-to-carboxyl directed.
+The addition of an amino acid occurs at the C-terminus of the peptide; thus, translation is said to be amine-to-carboxyl directed.

 The mRNA carries genetic information encoded as a ribonucleotide sequence from the chromosomes to the ribosomes.
 The ribonucleotides are "read" by translational machinery in a sequence of nucleotide triplets called codons.
 Each of those triplets codes for a specific amino acid.

 The ribosome molecules translate this code to a specific sequence of amino acids.
-The ribosome is a multisubunit structure containing rRNA and proteins.
+The ribosome is a multisubunit structure containing ribosomal RNA (rRNA) and proteins.
 It is the "factory" where amino acids are assembled into proteins.